SovereignCloudStack/standards/Standards/scs-0102-v1-image-metadata.md

   and that coincide in all three fields `os_distro`, `os_version`, and `architecture`, then only one of them may have `os_purpose=generic`.
 In other words, users who search visible public images for a generic OS of a certain distro, version, and architecture will not get more than one result.
-  The link to the OpenStack specs and the recommended `os_purpose` was added to version 1.1 of this standard; a new version 2 of the standard that requires `os_purpose` will be created later.
+  Note: Expect this field to become mandatory in v2 of this standard sooner rather than later.

 The following further properties are recommended (if the features are supported):